Legend-Master/AutoCooking/README.md

 ---

-Special Thanks：秋一(Civi) for testing and suggesting those amazing ideas
+Special Thanks: 秋一(Civi) for testing and suggesting those amazing ideas